pixlee/android-sdk/doc/kotlin/UI.md

     unselectedIcon = R.drawable.<your unselectedIcon>
 }
 ```
-If you want to change the bookmark with ColorFilter
+If you want to change the bookmark with ColorFilter, add the code to ProductViewHolder.Configuration()
 ```kotlin
 #!kotlin
 bookmarkDrawable = ProductViewHolder.Bookmark().apply {